American teen Harrison wins first Olympic women’s canoe 200 - The Boston Globe

 Liudmyla Luzan of Ukraine finished third for bronze.

+“When you set out to do something, it is such a huge task.
+It is super scary to think it is possible," Carrington said.
+"It is just amazing to be able to pull it off.”

-Sandor Totka of Hungary won the gold medal in the men’s kayak 200, becoming the first non-British paddler to win the event since it started in 2012.
+Sandor Totka of Hungary won the gold medal in the final men’s Olympic kayak 200, becoming the first non-British paddler to win the event since it started in 2012.
 Manfredi Rizza of Italy took silver, and defending Olympic champion Liam Heath of Britain won bronze.

-Totka beat Heath for the European championship title earlier this year, and his Olympic victory ended in a photo finish that saw 0.045 seconds separate gold from silver.
+Only 0.045 seconds separated gold from silver.

+The men's kayak 200 will not be included in the Paris Games in 2024.

+“It will be missed, but it has been incredible to be part of its journey,” Heath said.

 Thomas Green and Jean van der Westhuyzen of Australia won the men’s kayak double 1,000 meters at the Sea Forest Waterway with a finishing kick over the final 200.